 One of the many good things about clematis is that there's never any need to be without their charming, sunny flowers, as there are varieties which flower at all times of the year.
-In our garden centre in Hemlington you'll find clematis that flower in spring, summer, autumn and winter: here's our pick to give you a clematis for every month.
+In our garden centre in Hemlington and Middlesbrough you'll find clematis that flower in spring, summer, autumn and winter: here's our pick to give you a clematis for every month.

 January: Clematis cirrhosa var. balearica has pretty ferny evergreen leaves and curious red-speckled

 flowers: the fluffy seedheads which follow last for months

 February: 'Wisley Cream' is another early bird with greeny-white flowers and glossy evergreen foliage:

 March: Clematis armandii is evergreen, with glossy, leathery leaves and almond-scented blossom

 April: Alpine clematis have daintily nodding, violet-blue flowers that last weeks: 'Frances Rivis' is

 May: Clematis montana comes in white or pink and is cheerfully rampant, a froth of flowers in May